-Joanne is standing in Wyre and Preston North in order to offer fresh voice.
+In December 2019, Joanne stood as the Parliamentary candidate for Labour in Wyre and Preston North.
 A keen community activist, she has a special interest in food poverty, rural issues, community regeneration, equality and environmental sustainability.

-She is looking forward to seeing real change under Labour, where we can have a Government tackling social inequalities, inadequate social care and restore our NHS as well as tackling crime and a strong timely response to the Climate Emergency we face.
+She believes that we can achieve real change under Labour, where we can have a Government tackling social inequalities, inadequate social care and restore our NHS as well as tackling crime and a strong timely response to the Climate Emergency we face.

 She is strongly opposed to fracking and will work to ensure that the recent moratorium turns into a permanent ban.
-She is also deeply concerned about the unfair treatment of WASPI women and will lobby hard for a fair resolution.
+She is also deeply concerned about the unfair treatment of WASPI women.

 In Morecambe, she has served as Secretary for the award winning food club, Sustainability Morecambe, which aims to tackle food waste and food poverty, since 2016.

-Joanne is from Morecambe, but has long standing connections to the constituency, her Father’s family is from Broughton and Preston.
-Joanne is delighted and honoured to have been selected to represent this community for Labour.
+Joanne is from Morecambe, but her Father’s family is from Broughton and Preston.
+Joanne was delighted and honoured to have been selected to represent this community for Labour.